Wolfson Imaging Centre

 Visit our intranet page for more details on our equipment, pricing and SOPs.

 The Wolfson Imaging Facility houses a variety of state-of-the art widefield and confocal microscopes, accessible to both internal and external users.
-Uniquely, the Facility houses the only STED microscope open to users at the University of Oxford, offering advanced, super-resolution imaging solutions for cutting-edge research projects.
+Uniquely, the Facility houses the only commercial STED microscope open to users at the University of Oxford, offering advanced, super-resolution imaging solutions for cutting-edge research projects.

 The Facility staff provides training to allow independent use of the equipment, but is also available for advice regarding experiment design, data acquisition and analysis.